Saturday’s girls’ roundup: Falmouth opens field hockey playoffs with upset

-SCARBOROUGH — Mary Kate Bayer’s goal with 7:25 remaining lifted 11th-seeded Falmouth to an upset over sixth-seeded Scarborough in a Class A South field hockey preliminary-round game Saturday.
+SCARBOROUGH — Mary Kate Bayer’s goal with 7:25 remaining lifted 11th-seeded Falmouth to a 2-1 upset over sixth-seeded Scarborough in a Class A South field hockey preliminary-round game Saturday.

 Sarah Greenlaw turned aside 15 shots to earn the shutout for Falmouth (7-8-1), which advances to face No. 3 Gorham in the quarterfinals on Wednesday.